LogoPro Blog - Logo News, Opinions and Discussion

 Did we still need 3 packages?
 After careful consideration, yes we do, people like simple choices.
 We have invented new packages and called them economy, extra and elite.
 We have separated out the confusing options on stationery design and concentrated on the difference between the logo design service offered and the flexibility of the final logo files.
 So our 3 packages needed to be clear, concise and obvious on the front page, where you could buy with one click, 2 clicks absolute max.

-We spent hours working on our navigation, recognising that if our viewer has to spend time wondering how to get somewhere, we have lost the game.
+We spent hours working on our navigation, we recognise that if navigation is confusing, we have lost the game.
 Keeping it simple had to be balanced with making it obvious where you can get to, to display all the services we had to offer.
 Initially we roughed out ideas that would show all the pages, it took a lot of valuable space and our viewer would be faced with a bundle of words – would they be bothered to read?
 Possibly not, so our navigation was put in the obvious place (generally a good plan) with drop down menus with simple page names that would work at just a glance.

 As any blogger knows, writing articles takes a lot of time and energy, looking for inspiration, doing the research and writing the article.
-Actually, sometime it can be a little bit of a chore!
-Surprisingly the commitment to share this experience is enjoyable and I will continue till I reach a conclusion (or until someone asks me to stop)!
+Surprisingly the commitment to share this experience is enjoyable and I will continue.

 Thursday, April 07, 2011